sravani0501/sravani0501/README.md

 - 👋 Hi, I’m @sravani0501
-- 👀 I’m interested in FrontEnd web development,ML,Datascience
+- 👀 I’m interested in FrontEnd web development,Data Science
-- 🌱 I’m currently learning ML
 -  💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...